What to Do if Your Mac’s Recovery Mode Isn’t Working

 However, Cmd+R won’t work with M1 Macs.
 You’ll need to use a whole new method to boot into recovery mode.

-How to start an M1 Mac’s recovery mode:
+How to start an M1 and later Mac’s recovery mode:

 Check your keyboard